CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 - Davis, being younger, is much closer to his prime.
 His career averages are less diluted by a significant decline in production due to age.
 However, his averages will likely decrease as he ages.

 ## Visualization
-Generates line plots to visualize the average statistics per season for Tim Duncan, Anthony Davis, and other players.
 ```R
 # Plot average points per season
 ggplot() +